ThomasCluzel/python-image-segmentation/README.md

 ## Ideas

-* split and merge (region growth) to determine parts of the image
-  * compute the mean color used in each zone and apply it to all pixel of the zone
+* Get the list of every colors used in the image and perform a K-mean